Interior estimates for $p$-plurisubharmonic functions: Preliminaries

 The formulas for the second derivatives of $\M$ are a bit trickier and are given below: \begin{lemma} Let $A$ be a diagonal matrix with eigenvalues $\la_1,\cdots,\la_n$.
 Then

 \end{lemma} \begin{proof} The formulas again follow from (\ref{mpandda}) and differentiation of determinants.
 Recall that coefficients in $\mathcal D_{A}$ are linear with respect to the entries of $A$, which explains the lack of additional terms.
-It is also interesting to note that there doesn't seem to be an easy way to derive Lemma \ref{Hessfla2} through the expression in terms of elementary symmetric polynomials. \end{proof}
+It is also interesting to note that there doesn't seem to be an easy way to derive Lemma \ref{Hessfla2} through the expression in terms of elementary symmetric polynomials. \end{proof} A consequence of the above formulas is the following result: \begin{lemma} Let $A$ be a diagonal matrix with eigenvalues $\la_1\geq\cdots\geq\la_n$.
+If $\la_1>\la_k$ then